 Regulatory deferral accounts in these consolidated financial statements are accounted for differently than they would be in the absence of rate regulation.
-The Corporation defers certain costs or revenues as regulatory deferral account debit balances or regulatory deferral account credit balances on the Consolidated Statement of Financial Position and recognizes changes in the regulatory deferral account balances in the net movement in regulatory deferral account balances in the Consolidated Statement of Operations and Other Comprehensive Income.
-The amounts recognized as regulatory deferral account balances are expected to be recovered or refunded in future rates, based on approvals by the YUB.
+The Corporation defers certain costs or revenues as regulatory deferral account debit balances or regulatory deferral account credit balances on the Consolidated Statement of Financial Position and recognizes changes in the regulatory deferral account balances in the net movement in regulatory deferral account balances in the net movement in regulatory deferral account balances are expected to be recovered or refunded in future rates, based on approvals by the YUB.
 The recovery or settlement of regulatory deferral account balances through future rates is impacted by demand risk and regulatory risks (e.g. potential future decisions of the YUB which could result in material adjustments to these regulatory deferral account debit balances and regulatory deferral account credit balances as described in Note 1(b)).